MitchSchauer/Toolbox/02-git-versioning/ssh.md

   👉 https://github.com/settings/tokens

 #### 🛠️ 2.
-Click "Generate new token" → Choose: "Fine-grained token"
+Click "Generate new token" → Choose: "Classic"

   Or use a classic token for simpler use cases, but GitHub recommends fine-grained for better security.
+Fine-grained will have to be set maually on [GitHub SSH Keys](https://github.com/settings/keys).

 #### 🧾 3.
 Fill in token details:
   Name: something like ssh-key-upload